 ggclimat_walter_lieth().
 This function is now the default forclimatogram_*functions.
 Old behavior can be reproduced with options

-ggplot2 = FALSE. - Plot functions gains new parameters (
+ggplot2 = FALSE. - Plot functions gain new arguments (

 verboseand...).
 Now it is possible to pass colors to the plotting functions. - New example datasets: